Portiloop/portiloop-software/README.md

   - `Coral` sets the `ADS1299` sampling rate to twice your target sampling rate, and uses the Coral Real-Time clock to stick to your target sampling rate
   - `ADS` sets the `ADS1299` sampling rate to the closest compatible to your target sampling rate and uses the ADS interrupts

-### Custom Filtering
+#### Custom Filtering

 The `Filtering` section lets you customize the filtering pipeline from the GUI.

 - The `FIR filter` switch lets you select between the default low-pass FIR filter (used in the Portiloop [paper](https://arxiv.org/abs/2107.13473)), or customize this filter according to your needs (`FIR order` and `FIR cutoff`)
-- `Polyak mean`, `Polyak std` and `Epsilon` let you customize the online standardization pipeline, which also acts as a high-pass filter
+- `Polyak mean`, `Polyak std` and `Epsilon` let you customize the online standardization pipeline, which also acts as a high-pass filter (only available in the `Sleep Spindles` pipeline)

 ## Installation (Portiloop V3):

-You've just got your hands on the hardware for the Portiloop V3 (A Google Coral Mini and a Portiloop board).
+You've just got your hands on the hardware for the Portiloop V3 (A Google Coral Dev Board Mini and a Portiloop board).
 Here are the steps you need to follow to get started using the EEG capture, the Spindle detection software, and the TPU processing.

 ### Flashing the Google Coral
 Find the instructions to update your Coral Dev Board Mini to the last OS version [here](https://coral.ai/docs/dev-board-mini/reflash/).